 Your brain and central nervous system

 The central nervous system comprises the brain and spinal cord.
-The spinal cord, made of soft tissue and surrounded by bones (vertebrae), extends downward from the base of your brain and is made up of nerve cells and groups of nerves called tracts, which go to different parts of your body.
+The spinal cord is made of soft tissue and surrounded by bones (vertebrae).
+It extends down from the base of your brain and contains nerve cells and groups of nerves called tracts, which go to different parts of your body.

 The lower end of your spinal cord stops a little above your waist in the region called the conus medullaris.
 Below this region is a group of nerve roots called the cauda equina.